Managing grief with financial preparedness and open communication

 Grief affects everyone differently, including children.
 How children process grief depends significantly on their age, general coping style, and level of understanding.
 Anger, fear, sadness, and withdrawal from social activities are just some of the typical reactions that children may experience; giving them the space to grieve is a necessary step in moving forward.
 Group therapy and mental health professionals can help by initiating honest conversations about loss and death with your family.

-For spouses, dealing with the loss of a partner coupled with a lack of financial confidence can be overwhelming and cloud decision-making.
-In fact, 51% of working adults whose partner passed away prematurely indicated that they were not financially prepared for the loss.1 Reaching out to a financial professional can help relieve some of the burden by providing you with sound financial guidance and actionable steps for the future.
-Financial professionals can guide you toward a better course of action for your finances while you focus on processing your grief.
+More than half of working adults whose partner passed away prematurely indicated that they were not financially prepared for the loss.1 Reaching out to a financial advisor can help relieve some of the burden by providing you with sound financial guidance and actionable steps for the future.
+A financial advisor can help guide you toward a better course of action for your finances while you focus on processing your grief.

 Meet yourself where you are